saravanaspace/family-tree-visualizer/README.md

 # Family Tree Visualizer

-An interactive web application for creating, visualizing, and managing family trees with a modern, user-friendly interface.
+An interactive web application for creating, visualizing, and managing family trees with a modern, user-friendly interface and persistent storage.

 ## Features